Toy Patterns

 Latest Pattern

-“As it’s not always easy to buy my patterns in certain parts of the world, I am delighted to now be able to offer them quickly and at little cost through this website as downloadable PDF files.
-Once paid for, these patterns can then be downloaded and printed out at home.
+“As it’s not always easy to buy my toy knitting patterns in certain parts of the world, I am delighted to now be able to offer them quickly and at little cost through this website as downloadable PDF files.
+Once paid for, these patterns can then be downloaded, saved and printed out at home or read from your tablet.

-I do not enter discussion forums or sell through other online sites, so this is the only place where you can buy my patterns directly from me.”
+I do not enter discussion forums, have a Facebook page, sell through any other online site, or have printed paper versions of my patterns in retail outlets, so this is the only place where you can buy my patterns directly from me.

-All the patterns in the Patterns Shop are available as PDF downloads.
-They range from 5 to 28 pages each.
+All the knitting patterns in the Toy Patterns Shop are available as PDF downloads, and range from 5 to 40 pages each.
+Printed paper versions are not produced, and a mail order service is not possible.
 Each pattern includes photograph(s) of the finished toy, and the size of these have been kept small so as not to use too much of your ink.
-The number of photographs will vary from pattern to pattern, depending upon how many are available, as most were only taken as a reference before the toy was sent off to the magazine.
-However, in future more photographs will be taken to include close-up views of important details, and all new designs will include these.
-They cost from £2.50 each, which is payable through PayPal.
+The number of photographs will vary from pattern to pattern, depending upon how many are available, as those in older designs were only taken as a reference before the toy was sent off to the magazine.
+However, patterns of recent designs contain more photographs, including close-up views of important details to help with the making-up process.
+The knitting patterns cost from £3.00 to £4.50 each, which is payable through PayPal, either via your PayPal account or by using a credit or debit card.

-Once downloaded, the patterns can be printed out on ordinary copy paper.
+Once downloaded and saved, the knitting patterns can be printed out on ordinary copy paper.
 There is at least one photograph on each pattern, so these pages could be printed on photo paper, if desired, to give a clearer image for reference.

 Patterns marked with an asterisk* are a version exclusive to the website, and those marked with a double asterisk** are new designs that have been created exclusively for this site, and only available here.

 The amounts of yarn quoted in the patterns are approximate, and are given as a guide only, because different qualities of yarn vary in weight – for example, wool weighs heavier than acrylic.
-Similarly, the amount of stuffing quoted is based on using Superfill high loft polyester stuffing from Dainty Supplies.
-Inferior stuffings weigh much heavier and you will therefore end up needing more to stuff the toy.
+Similarly, the amount of stuffing quoted is based on using a ‘hi-loft’ polyester stuffing, since inferior fillings weigh much heavier and you will therefore end up needing more to stuff the toy.

 Please do not be tempted to substitute dried peas or lentils for the PVC beanbag granules, which are available from Fred Aldous, as these can harbour mites and become unpleasant should the toy get damp.